hhk02/discord_downloader/README.md

 This simple script can upgrade Discord (if you downloaded Discord with tar.gz )

 # This it's a simple script and this is the first version so probably have issues.

+If you Discord it's installed in /usr/share/discord probably works :D